-YnNi Padarn Peris is a new group with big ambitions for the Padarn Peris area.
+YnNi Padarn Peris is a new group (incorporated in 2014) with big ambitions for the Padarn Peris area.
 They beneﬁt from the support of the National Trust and there is a lot of renewable energy experience within the group.

 Several projects are already underway, including: